Antonio David Flores makes the final decision about Kiko Hernández: it's going to be very tough

 Antonio David Flores has made a decision that will change things with Kiko Hernández and will have serious consequences

 Antonio David Flores has made a firm decision regarding his situation with Mediaset and his collaborators.
-Recently, he has filed a large-scale lawsuit that has been admitted for processing by the Court of First Instance No. 1 of Málaga.
+He has recently filed a large-scale lawsuit that has been admitted for processing by the Court of First Instance No. 1 of Málaga.
 This legal action is based on the opinions and assessments made after the broadcast of the documentary starring Rocío Carrasco.

 In the lawsuit, in addition to Mediaset, several Telecinco collaborators are listed as defendants, including Kiko Hernández.
 Antonio David is seeking financial compensation of more than five million euros for damage to his honor and public image.
 These claims respond to statements considered offensive and harmful made during the debates of the aforementioned documentary.